 We also spend some lab time on professional development topics, including preparation for graduate school applications.
 One of Dr. Weierich's goals for training is to build a strong pipeline of highly qualified applicants from the CAP Lab into doctoral training in neuroscience and clinical science (including the doctoral portion of MD/PhD programs).
 We have a very strong track record of lab alumni entering doctoral training.

 Please note that although Dr. Weierich might supervise clinical doctoral students on a clinical team, the lab itself does NOT provide clinical training.
 In our lab we take a quite rigorous multi-method approach to answering research questions about both normative and clinically-relevant states and disorders.
 Although some of our questions are clinical in nature (e.g., mechanisms underlying symptom episodes in PTSD), and we conduct the research versions of clinical interviews, we are mainly interested in uncovering the neurobiological and behavioral mechanisms underlying a range of affective responses.
-We are NOT a clinic, and we do not provide treatment nor training in the conduct of treatment.
-Hunter students who are interested in volunteer experiences with clinical populations should contact the Hunter Office of Career Services, who maintain a list of such opportunities.
+The lab is NOT a clinic, and we do not provide treatment nor training in the conduct of treatment.

 Students should be aware that the expectations are high for skill acquisition and teamwork during their time in the lab.
 In return, the student will experience the process of conducting an independent research project from beginning to end, which is invaluable preparation for doctoral training.

 CAP Lab members are especially well-trained for clinical science and neuroscience doctoral programs and have been highly successful in gaining admission.
 For example, recent lab members have received offers of admission from: